 We advise taking a water bottle for our included walks, sun glasses, sunscreen and a sun hat are all essential.
 An umbrella may also be useful at anytime of year and gloves, a woolly hat and scarf if you are travelling in autumn or winter.

 Whilst in the Chernobyl Exclusion Zone we recommend carrying wet wipes, hand sanitiser, toilet roll and mosquito spray.
 We would also recommend buying any bottled water required before entering the Exclusion Zone.
 Please remember that you must keep your passport with you at all times, so you may find keeping it in a sealed plastic bag useful.
 For the overnight stay in Chernobyl it is best to take a small overnight bag with you and to leave your main bag padlocked in the luggage storage facility at our hotel in Kiev.

 During autumn and winter especially, the evenings can be cold and the heating at the hotel in Chernobyl is limited, so we'd recommend bringing warm nightwear and perhaps a blanket and hot water bottle.

 In case of emergency we also recommend that you carry a torch with spare batteries and sufficient medical supplies including a first aid kit and several days extra supply of any specific prescription medications that you require.
 You may find a head torch handy for on the overnight train journey.

-Although entirely voluntary, tipping is a recognised part of life in this region of the world.
+Although voluntary, tipping is a recognised part of life in this region of the world.
 Some local staff will look to members of the group for personal recognition of particular services provided.
-Accordingly please allow £30.00 for tipping.
+Accordingly, you should allow approximately £30 of local currency for tipping.

-In order to make things easier for you, the Explore Leaders may organise a group's tips kitty and if this is the case, they will account for it throughout the trip.
+In order to make things easier for you, the Explore Leader may organise a group's tips kitty and if this is the case, they will account for it throughout the trip.